Who We Are

 - Roger Beck

-We are completely average, non-politically-motivated, well-meaning Worthington residents.
+We are typical Worthington residents.
 Our time and efforts are fully voluntary.
 We have no corporate backing or interests.
-We have engaged with every single current City Council member directly, in-person and virtually, several times over the last 3 years (except Council President Bonnie Michael who never did make it a priority to meet with us, despite our repeated attempts).
+We have engaged with every single current City Council member directly over the years, in-person and virtually, several times over the last 3 years.
 We have also engaged frequently with other community groups such as WARD, and also Building Worthington’s Future (BWF), in an effort to understand others’ perspectives and build bridges.

 And if you’ve made it this far, we thank you for your engagement!